ONSdigital/eq-smoke-test/eq-tests/README.md

 Now that you've done all that, you can now start building the smoke test

-1) Download all the appropriate dependencies
+1) Download all the appropriate dependencies by using

 ```
 bundle install